tango-controls/rfc/10/RequestReply.md

 * if the client get no response within a certain time defined by a user (timeout) the connection SHALL be set to broken (teardown) and the client SHALL inform the user via throwing a DevFailed exception,
 * the client SHALL respond adequately to any information on the connection state changes provided by the connection itself (e.g. os level exceptions).

+* The Request-Reply protocol SHALL implement Transparent Reconnection mechianism on the client side.
+Transparent Recconection is hidding temporary connection issues by re-trying of connection establishement.

+* The Client MAY opt-out from using Transparent Reconnection.

 ### Version compatibility
 TODO describe here in which condition
 TODO decide which version the specification should focus on i.e version 5